 Review and road test of the Vauxhall Astra

 Vauxhall is aiming to acheve big things with the seventh generation Astra.
 It's aiming directly at eroding the market share of its Ford Focus and Volkswagen Golf arch-rivals.
-Car & Driving's experts check it out.
+Jonathan Crouch drives it.

 Ten Second Review of the Vauxhall Astra